 - Can family members, particularly partners, stay overnight?

-- What are the visiting hours and how easy is it to organize visits outside visiting hours?
+- What are the visiting hours and how easy is it to organise visits outside visiting hours?

-- Do people on staff speak the same language as the person with dementia (if English is not their first language)?
+- Do the staff speak the same language as the person with dementia (if English is not their first language)?

-- Is there a forum for family of residents to meet and discuss concerns?
+- Is there a forum for family members to meet and discuss concerns?